Haven’t considered West Africa for your next adventure? It’s time to shake up your travel plans.

 2. Trace the roots of Voodoo in Benin

-In Ouidah, experience the rich traditions of Vodun by attending a Zangbeto ceremony.
+In Ouidah, learn about Vodun traditions by attending a Zangbeto ceremony.
 The Zangbeto, meaning ‘night watchman’ in the Gun language of the Ogu people, are supernatural guardians who protect the community from evil forces.
-The captivating performance – featuring cone-shaped costumes made of raffia palm leaves and jumping and whirling to hypnotic drumming – is believed to invoke ancestral spirits and symbolises the connection between the material and spiritual worlds.
+The performance features cone-shaped costumes made of raffia palm leaves and dancing to hypnotic drumming.
+It’s believed to invoke ancestral spirits and symbolises the connection between the material and spiritual worlds.

 When you’re not learning about the Zangbeto, paddle the quiet waterways of the Adjara Black River in a pirogue (dugout canoe) or visit the Fon village of Possotome on Lake Aheme to see traditional mud homes and meet a Vodun potter.